Services

 note

-You may want to adjust the logging level in the service container for which you want to capture logs since the default logging level may not provide sufficient details to diagnose job failures.
+You may want to adjust the logging level in the service container for which you want to capture logs because the default logging level may not provide sufficient details to diagnose job failures.

 caution